 Oxalis Triangularis is one of the most sought-after houseplants.
 Whether lime green (called Oxalis Regnelli), bicolor, deep purple or some shade in between (like Oxalis Sanne), lucky shamrocks make the perfect addition to any environment.
 Plus, they are very easy to grow!

-Best Time to Plant Oxalis Outdoors
+When is the Best Time to Plant Oxalis Bulbs for Maximum Blooms?

 -